JohnBinford/AppleWood-Pointe/readme.md

 -  The various donors of our collection all thought that "someone else" would bring small hand tools like screwdrivers, etc.
    -  John had to purchase a hammer and some drill bits for the cabinet mounting project!
    -  Thankfully a couple of gents noted our deficiency and purchased a nice collection of hand tools and donated them!!!! <br>
--  An open house is being planned - Sara will announce in her newsletter, and John will email "When,where,what, and why".
+-  An open house is being planned - Sarah will announce in her newsletter, and John will email "when,where,what, and why".
 -  We have identified a need to provide a space for our casual users (like John).
 Another small workbench will help.
    -  The Gang might start a "Shop Project" to build one!
 -  A updated - provisionary "Workshop Users's Manual" is nearly complete and will be posted here, with a hardcopy or two in our files.